it3xl/WPF-app-Single-Instance-in-one-line-of-code/README.md

 ## Usage

-* Add to your App.xaml.cs or to the main window of your WPF app.
+* Add the following code to your App.xaml.cs or to a main window of your WPF app.

+To have one instance per user

     WpfSingleInstance.Make();

-or for all users at once
+To have one instance per machine

     WpfSingleInstance.Make(SingleInstanceModes.ForEveryUser);